alanw/Lutze/README.rst

 Because there has to be some rules, right?

-* All garbage collected (managed) objects must derive from gc::gc_object
+* All garbage collected (managed) objects must derive from lutze::gc_object
 * The mark_members() method must be overridden to mark all member gc_object pointers.
 * Care must be taken to ensure destructors do not contain non-trivial code,